 Finally, our staff may use this event data to assist in customer support requests or in response to a potential AUP violation.

 Suppressions are permanently stored email addresses that are created as a result of a hard bounce, complaint, or unsubscribe.
 We store suppressions until you remove them or your account has been deleted.

 When suppressions are removed, they are permanently deleted from the system.
 Suppressions may be stored in a backup system for disaster recovery purposes for up to 30 days after removal.

-Recipient Data – Mailgun stores activity information of recipient email addresses in a hashed (pseudonymization) format.
+Mailgun stores recipient email addresses activity information in a hashed (pseudonymization) format.
 This data allows us to more accurately pre-validate email addresses, detect potential risky senders who may damage IP reputation, and help customers optimize their delivery processes.

 This recipient data is only used as part of the delivery of Mailgun services.

 How have we engaged in complying with the GDPR?